andrepaes/api_banking/README.md

 This api has two main contexts: Accounts and Backoffice.

-Accounts will take care about bank transactions like withdraw and transfer money and the Backoffice is a more operations area that will get some reports and etc.
+Accounts will take care about bank transactions like withdraw and transfer money and the Backoffice take care about operational area that will get some reports and etc.

-The balance account never can be negative, the account can't transfer money for yourself and the amount of money to transfer and withdraw can't be negative too
+The balance account can't be negative, the account can't transfer money for yourself and the amount of money to transfer and withdraw can't be negative too

 ## Setup